Contrary to what you may have heard, sleep isn’t for when you’re dead.

 Associations with disease

-One large meta-analysis of over 5 million people found short sleep duration to be linked to diabetes, hypertension, cardiovascular diseases, coronary heart diseases, and obesity (9).
+One linked short sleep duration to increased risk for diabetes, hypertension, cardiovascular disease, coronary heart disease, and obesity (9).

-Let’s take a look at some of those studies to get a better feel for the effects of sleep on health.
+So, let’s take a look at some of these interventions to get a better feel for the relationship between sleep and health.

 We’ll start with your efforts to get leaner, bigger, or stronger.